siddharth2016/hello-open-source/README.md

 Here, enter your github username (like siddharth20206) in place of *\<your-github-username\>* and file extension (either txt, md, py, java, c, cpp etc..) in place of \<file-extension\>.

-Following is the example of python file, text file and markdown file content (Please make sure you write it yourself to make a habit, otherwise you are free to copy !).
+Following are the example of python file, text file and markdown file content (please make sure you write it yourself to make a habit, otherwise you are free to copy !).

 **Python (.py)**